Sowaka is a Sanskrit word meaning “happiness” or “wellbeing.”

-This word of blessing, often used at the end of the Buddhist sutras,
+It is a word of blessing, often spoken at the end of the Buddhist sutras

 “Sowaka” represents the very best wishes to our beloved guests.